totpen/some-stuff-about-me/README.md

 # 👋 Hola!
 I'm Agustin, also known as Totti

-### I'm a 24yo developer padawan from Buenos Aires, Argentina.
+### I'm a developer -slash- machine learning -slash- data scientist padawan from Buenos Aires, Argentina.

 I started my journey into data & analytics in 2019 and I've also worked as a freelancer doing a variety of projects such as community management, data visualizations, analytics, site-tagging and creative design